chainflip-io/chainflip-eth-contracts/docs/Vault.md

  Retrieves any token from multiple address, deterministically generated using
          create2, by creating a contract for that address, sending it to this vault.

-- `sigData`:   The keccak256 hash over the msg (uint) (here that's normally a hash over the calldata to the function with an empty sigData) and sig over that hash (uint) from the aggregate key
+- `sigData`:    Struct containing the signature data over the message to verify, signed by the aggregate key.

 - `deployFetchParamsArray`:    The array of deploy and fetch parameters